-Extensive pain control methods are employed for infant circumcision; including Tylenol before the procedure, sugar solution (which has been shown to reduce pain perception), soothing music, topical freezing cream, padded baby holders, and a long acting local anesthetic.
+Extensive pain control methods are employed; including Tylenol, sugar solution (which has been shown to reduce pain perception in babies), soothing music, topical freezing cream, and a long acting local anesthetic.

 The Pollock Technique™ for circumcision makes your son’s comfort a priority.
-The goal is to perform a safe circumcision with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.
+The goal is to perform the circumcision procedure with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.

 You can reach us during clinic hours at 888-950-2472, or use a contact form anytime.
 Thanks.